jliu678/Hugobox_cv/content/post/11.Velocity_reasoning/scvelo_steady_state.md

 This gradient expression gives us the direction of steepest ascent of the loss function at any point {{< math >}}$\theta${{< /math >}}.
 Setting it to zero leads to the normal equations, which give us the optimal solution.

-# Understanding Vector Dot Product Commutativity
+### Note: Vector Dot Product Commutativity

-Let's understand why the identity
+Please note the identity

 {{< math >}}
 $$a^\top b = b^\top a$$